1siddharth/fdac/README.md

 ## fdac - File Descriptors as Capabilities

-This is an project exhibiting use of file descriptors on Linux as [capabilities](https://en.wikipedia.org/wiki/Capability-based_security), modelling concepts such as transitivity, revocation, and equivalence using existing facilities in Linux.
+This is a project exhibiting use of file descriptors on Linux as [capabilities](https://en.wikipedia.org/wiki/Capability-based_security), modelling concepts such as transitivity, revocation, and equivalence using existing facilities in Linux.
 It is a set of lightweight primitives built on top of the existing inheritance model of file descriptors and features available.
-This is can be used to model capability tokens in userspace with some user-defined access rights attached to them (strictly local to the server exposing the capability in question), and to enforce the principle of least privilege in context of security models exposed by userspace applications.
+This can be used to model capability tokens in userspace with some user-defined access rights attached to them (strictly local to the server exposing the capability in question), and to enforce the principle of least privilege in context of security models exposed by userspace applications.
 We believe this scheme is flexible enough to be extended to more complex use cases, provides a race-free alternative to some of the current practices, but the code is currently only a proof of concept, and not ready for general use.

 Our approach doesn't introduce any kernel level support, nor any concept of a capability mode restricting the process to a capability based sandbox (unlike prior art like Capsicum), but merely